RedMisao/Cataclysm-DDA-Touhou-Mod/README.md

     * Spider charm: grants you disease immunity
     * Strong ice: makes you the strongest
     * Sunflower pin: spams sunflowers
-    * Wind priesess charm: grants you positive buffs
+    * Wind priesess charm: grants you random positive buffs
     * (WIP) Gap generator: would create gaps to shorten distances
+* Monster drops: MIB now may drop their Neuralysers and Standard Series pistol, rifle or smg.
+Also their fancy glasses
+* Fluff: Aya has her reporter stuff

 New locations:
 * Shrine: a simple Shinto-style shrine.
 Magical items should spawn here, for the moment being.
+* (WIP) UFO crash

 New monsters: